Tōshō Daimos: Baam Empire

 A disgruntled admiral and prince who has hatred for all Earthlings because of his father's death.
 He has obsession to conquer the Earth and make it the new home for the Baam race until he found out that Georiya was the one who assassinated Emperor Leon and becomes determined to kill Olban and regain the throne of Baam.
 However, he ends up being mortally wounded by a wave of Baam genocide squad machine guns.
 Just before he dies, he manages to prevent the Baam Asteroid City from crashing into Jupiter and tells Kazuya to look after Erika for him.
 Although not an evil person, he is often blinded by his desire for vengeance.
-He is known as "Ulrich" in the Philippines.